 Last week was National Bed Bug Awareness week, and even though no one wants to think about it, with all the summer travel coming up we want to make sure you’re prepared if you find those creepy crawlies in your home.

-Here’s our list of the Top Tips and Information on bed bugs to help you if you think you may have some in your home.
+Here’s our list of the Top Tips and Information on bed bugs this bed bug awareness week to help you if you think you may have some in your home.

 - Rusty or reddish stains from bed bugs being crushed

 - Dark spots no bigger than a bullet point (this is excrement and may bleed onto fabric)